-If UE unaware indication is received by AMF, and the UE is in CM_IDLE state or in RRC_INACTIVE state (if known by AMF by requesting the NG-RAN to report RRC state information), the steps 5 - 9 are skipped.

 6. The AMF selects an LMF based on the available information as defined in clause 5.1 or based on AMF local configuration.
 The LMF selection takes the 5G-AN currently serving the UE into account.
 The selection may use a NRF query.